-Command code Task description 126 Add a host to a VMM farm.
-131 Turn on all virtual machines that are associated with a host 132 Force turn off for all virtual machines that are associated with a host 137 Suspend all virtual machines that are associated with a host 138 (VMM Agent for VirtualCenter only) Migrate all virtual machines that are associated with a host 139 Resume all virtual machines that are associated with a host 141 (VMM Agent for Virtual Server only) Start a host.
+Command code Task description 132 Force turn off for all virtual machines that are associated with a host 137 Suspend all virtual machines that are associated with a host 138 (VMM Agent for VirtualCenter only) Migrate all virtual machines that are associated with a host 139 Resume all virtual machines that are associated with a host 141 (VMM Agent for Virtual Server only) Start a host.
 142 (VMM Agent for Virtual Server only) Stop a host.
 151 Turn on a single virtual machine 152 Force turn off to a single virtual machine 153 Orderly shut down and turn off a single virtual machine 154 Force a reset on a single virtual machine 157 Suspend a single virtual machine 159 Resume a single virtual machine 161 (VMM Agent for VirtualCenter only) Migrate a single virtual machine 170 (VMM Agent for ESX, GSX, or Virtual Server only) Unregister a virtual machine from a host.
 171 Delete a virtual machine from a host.
 172 Create a virtual machine on a host.
 173 (VMM Agent for ESX, GSX, or Virtual Server only) Register a virtual machine on a host.
 176 Set attribute values for a virtual machine.
 178 (VMM Agent for VirtualCenter only) Create a VMM farm that represents a farm in VMware VirtualCenter server.
 181 Start the first phase of migration, which includes turning off the virtual machine if it is turned on and unregistering the virtual machine from its host.
 For virtual machines in VMware GSX Server or Microsoft Virtual Server environments, the configuration file is unmounted from the source host during phase one of migration.
-182 Start the second phase of migration, which includes moving the configuration file for the virtual machine from the source host to the destination host: (VMware ESX Server hosts only) The configuration file is copied from the source host to the destination host.
+182 Start the second phase of migration, which includes moving the configuration file for the virtual machine from the source host to the destination host: • (VMware ESX Server hosts only) The configuration file is copied from the source host to the destination host.
 (VMware GSX Server or Microsoft Virtual Server hosts only) The configuration file is mounted on the destination host.
 Phase 2 migration then includes registering the virtual machine on the destination host and turning it on if it was turned on before the migration.
 183 (VMware ESX Server hosts only) Start the third and last phase of migration, which includes any cleanup needed on the source host.
+184 Restore virtual machines as they existed before a migration was attempted.